nerdyslacker/desktop-web-browsers/README.md

 - [Arc Browser](https://arc.net/) - revolutionary, user-centric browser with innovative features that can think as quickly as we do, take work off of our plates, and pull our creativity forward.
 	- **Engine** - Blink, V8
 	- **Operating System** - MacOS, iOS
+- [Arctic Fox Web Browser](https://github.com/rmottola/Arctic-Fox) - started as a forked and rebranded Pale Moon 27.9.4 and retains its classic interface.
+Many fixes and enhancements have been imported from Firefox and TenFourFox.
+	- **Engine** - Goana, SpiderMonkey
+	- **Operating System** - Mac OS X 10.6+, Linux (PowerPC, x86, amd64, ARM, MIPS), NetBSD, OpenBSD, Windows XP
+- [ArtisBrowser](https://artistscope.com/artisbrowser/artisbrowser-download.asp) - is a standalone application that is neither dependent nor affected by other web browsers.
+	- **Engine** - XXX
+	- **Operating System** - Windows
+- [Asobi](https://github.com/bdashore3/Asobi) - removes all of this clutter by giving you a WebView with a minimalist navigation bar (and swipe gestures).
+By doing these things, you can have a distraction free browsing experience.
+	- **Engine** - XXX
+	- **Operating System** - macOS, iOS/iPadOS
 - [Atom Browser](https://browser.ru/) - a new browser from Mail.ru based on Chromium with an emphasis on security and privacy.
 	- **Engine** -
 	- **Operating System** -